Novinity/BoxMinesPlugin/README.md

     /bm regenerate <mineName>
       - **Permission**: boxmines.regenerate
       - Resets a mine
+    /bm setannounceregen <mineName>
+      - **Permission**: boxmines.setannounceregen
-    /bm setregentime <mineName> <time in seconds>
+      - Toggle whether or not the mine will announce when it resets /bm setregentime <mineName> <time in seconds>
       - **Permission**: boxmines.setregentime
       - Sets the amount of time between automated resets on a mine.